goamsterdam/meetups/README.md

 Please send us a PR if we are missing some presentation or if some details are not correct.

-Please try to keep the list of names of organizers and event hosts sorted alphabetically.

 Hope to see you next time.

 Join Us on meetup.com